 The DC Affordable Law Firm

 The DC Affordable Law Firm provides reduced fee legal services to clients in the District of Columbia with incomes between 200% and 400% of the federal poverty line, who do not otherwise qualify for free legal aid.
-Fees are $75/hour, including $75 for an initial one-hour consultation.
-Practice areas include: family law, housing, immigration, and small business/nonprofit law.
+Fees are $100 for the first hour of initial consultation and $75 per hour for legal services.
+Practice areas include: family law, housing, immigration and estate planning.

 For more information: